Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 * **Transaction-Linked Statutory Levies/Taxes:** Government-mandated transaction taxes, levies, or regulatory fees directly tied to specific transactions (excluding VAT on services).

 * **Media Buying for Marketing:** Direct media spend for Bank-approved marketing campaigns, including digital advertising, radio/TV spots, print media, and outdoor advertising.
+Campaign categories and approval processes are defined in Sections 3.2.1 and 3.2.2.
 (Note: Marketing operations and campaign management are included in the AMS Fee per Section 3.2; only actual media spend is pass-through).

 ## **NOT Pass-Through (Included in Managed Fee)**